-Quite often, the ‘standard’ load testing, which is run for a short limited time will not succeed uncovering all problems.
-A production system typically runs for days, weeks and months.
-For example, an eCommerce application must be available 24×7 and a stock exchange application will run continuously on work days.
+Quite often, the ‘standard’ load testing, which is run for a short limited time will not succeed in uncovering all problems.
+A production system typically runs for days, weeks, and months.
+For example, an eCommerce application must be available 24×7 and a stock exchange application will run continuously on workdays.
 The duration of a soak test should have some correlation to the operational mode of the system under test.

 Soak testing aims to uncover performance problems that surface only during a long duration of time.
 During soak testing, you’re asking questions such as:

 - Is there a constant degradation in response time when the system is run over time?

 - Are there any degradations in system resources that are not apparent during short runs, but will surface when a test is run for a longer time?
 For example, memory consumptions, free disk space, machines handles, etc.